 Linda suggests that you help your employees, as well as yourself, to take control of what you can in this turbulent time.
 She believes that to the extent you take control you will reduce your stress and powerless feelings.
 Linda says that you can’t control what happened—you can’t fix it—you can’t turn back the clock.
 “Your world has changed without asking your permission,” states Nash.
 She continues, “Begin to take action—small is OK.
 Send a card, listen to someone who is grieving, take him/her food, hold a hand, give blood, attend a religious service, bake some cookies, volunteer, or assist in any way you can.
 Process your emotions but don’t allow them to take total control.
 Do something!”

 Linda warns employers not to expect to go full speed back to normal.
 She says, “You may feel unusually tired or listless.
 Do what you can to regain your balance and take on usual tasks.
 Eat properly, take a walk, visit friends, get enough sleep, go to work and begin focusing your thoughts elsewhere.”
-Call her at 800-701-9782.

 For the people that tend to be more emotional, they express their feelings.
 But, for people that keep their feelings bottled up inside—daily, they could be teetering on the breaking point.
 The key message in this article is: To keep your valued employees, it is crucial that you help them in the way THEY need help rather than how YOU think they need help.
 Please stop now and cement this idea in your head.
 Acting on this understanding is what will make the difference between high and low productivity in these difficult times.